GOTI PTY LTD TERMS AND CONDITIONS

 5.5.
 Payment processing services for the Software may be provided by a Payment Service Provider and are subject to the Payment Service Provider’s terms and conditions.
 By using the Payment Service Provider to process payments, you agree to be bound by the Payment Service Provider’s terms and conditions, which may be modified by the Payment Service Provider from time to time.
 As a condition of us enabling payment processing services through the Payment Service Provider, you agree to provide us with accurate and complete information about you and your business, and you authorise us to share it and transaction information related to your use of the payment processing services with the Payment Service Provider.

-6. Direct Debit Service Request (DDRS) and Direct Debit Request Service Agreement (DDRSA)
+6. Direct Debit Service Request (DDRS) and Direct Debit Request Service Agreement (DDRSA) and PayTo Agreements and Payment Authorisations

 6.1.
 By agreeing to these terms and conditions, you also agree to the Direct Debit Request Service (DDRS) and the Direct Debit Request Service Agreement (DDRSA).
 This constitutes your consent to the terms, responsibilities, and obligations outlined in those agreements.